sinsunsan/archiref_wiki/Installing-memcache.md

 * Copy this script that start and restart memcache on reboot
 https://gist.github.com/4051996 to be put in /etc/init.d/memcached

-* Install memcache module
+* Install drupal memcache module http://drupal.org/project/memcache
-http://drupal.org/project/memcache

-* Put config in settings.php (when memcache module is installed) https://gist.github.com/4194356
+* Put config in settings.php of the drupal site
+(when memcache module is installed)
+https://gist.github.com/4194356